ramensoftware/windows-11-start-menu-styling-guide/Themes/21996/README.md

 # 21996 Start & Search theme for Windows 11 Start Menu Styler

-This theme tries to recreate the design that the Windows 11 start menu and search menu had on early Windows 11 Builds
+This theme tries to recreate the design that the Windows 11 start menu and search menu had on early Windows 11 Builds which include:
+* Squared search box
+* no search box on the start menu
+* changed 'All' to 'All apps' like it was on older Windows 11 builds

 **Author**: [Tails](https://github.com/milesprower2293)